ericfortis/mockaton/README.md

 [This browser extension](https://github.com/ericfortis/devtools-ext-tar-http-requests)
 can be used for downloading a TAR of your XHR requests following that convention.

-## What do I use it for?
+## What for?
-- I’m a frontend dev, so I don’t have to spin up and maintain hefty or complex backends.
+- Avoids having to spin up and maintain hefty or complex backends when developing UIs.
 - For a deterministic and comprehensive backend state.
 For example, having all the possible state variants of a particular collection helps for spotting inadvertent bugs.
 And having those assorted responses are not easy to trigger from the backend.